 How do you make sure you can hold your baby close?

-If you’re having a hospital birth, find a baby-friendly hospital that practices kangaroo care.
-Have a midwife, instead of an obstetrician, take care of you during labor and delivery.
-And make sure all your birth attendants know that your baby will not be leaving your arms.
+But if you are having a hospital birth, find a baby-friendly hospital that practices kangaroo care.
+Make sure you have a midwife, not an obstetrician, take care of you during labor and delivery.
+And make sure your midwife, and any of the loved ones who are attending your birth, all understand that your baby will not be leaving your arms.

 The bottom line is that there should be zero separation of moms and babies.
 Kangaroo care leads to healthier, happier babies.
 Kangaroo carried babies are better able to nurse, gain weight, be alert, survive, and thrive.